Dr. Anthony Levatino: Abortionist Turned Pro-Life

 Dr. Anthony Levatino still carries guilt from all of the abortions he performed, but he finds solace in God’s endless mercy.
 He knows that someday he will be with God and reunited with Heather.
 But he worries too.

-He says thoughtfully: “I know with absolute certainty that when my time comes Heather’s going to be standing right there.
+He said thoughtfully: “I know with absolute certainty that when my time comes Heather’s going to be standing right there.
 I know that….But sometimes I’m afraid that those 1,200 kids are going to be there too.”

 Yet, we know that, if they are, they will be standing there offering their forgiveness as well.